amirdaraee/astro-pulsar/src/content/blog/getting-started.md

 description: "Learn how to customize and start using your new Astro blog theme"
 published: true
 date: 2024-01-15
-author: "Your Name"
+author: "amirdaraee"
 keywords: ["astro", "blog", "getting started", "tutorial"]
-photo: "/stock/blog-header.webp"
+photo: "/sample-1.jpg"
+imgCredit: "Photo by Sample Image 1"
 language: "en"
 ---